sombra2/LinkedIn-Post-Screenshot-Generator/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 This is a very simple python script to create mock ups of LinkedIn posts for better visibility.
 Please note this is a work in progress and it only serves for my learning and educational purposes.
+This is version 0.91 and it is still not functional.

 ## Features
 - Generate LinkedIn post screenshots with custom text, profile photo, and logo overlay